vimfn/animedoro/README.md

 ## License 📄

 This project is licensed under the MIT License.
-Use it wisely, like a true productivity ninja!
+See the [LICENSE](LICENSE) file for details.

 ---